Ev-ZHelak/auto_program_limiter/README.md

-# Simple program time limit
+# Simple Time Limit for Programs

 This script allows you to set time limits for the execution of specific programs.